Hello and welcome to Phoenix Rises Acupuncture in St. Augustine!

 I have extensive training in Acupuncture, Eastern and Western herbs, Cupping, Moxibustion, Tui Na, nutritional counseling, essential oils, massage, meditation / relaxation techniques, aromatherapy, quick pain relief and other modalities.

-I am currently pursuing my doctorate at the Atlantic Institute of Oriental Medicine and the PhD at the Shanghai University College of Traditional Chinese Medicine in China.
+I am currently pursuing my doctorate at the Atlantic Institute of Oriental Medicine focusing on internal medicine and autoimmune disorders.

 I knew I always loved medicine – I just did not know it would be acupuncture until I ended up having to take 20 pills a day myself.
 What was supposed to be a routine arthroscopic surgery to repair my knee from volleyball injuries turned into a life threatening pulmonary embolism and 2 weeks of luxurious stay in a hospital on life support.
 And first out of body “travel”.
 First priest visit to my hospital room.